Fathir-shishir/neocortexapi/source/MyCloudProjectSample/Documentation/Investigate Influence of parameter MaxNewSynapseCount_teamAS.md

 ## Detailed Dataset Analysis

+### Understanding the Chart

+The chart represents the relationship between `maxNewSynapseCount` and three key metrics: **Accuracy** (blue), **Cycles to Stabilize** (green), and **Test Duration** (red).

+- **Accuracy (blue)**: Indicates how well the model performed on the dataset.
+Higher values are better.
+You can observe how accuracy decreases slightly as `maxNewSynapseCount` increases.
+- **Cycles to Stabilize (green)**: Reflects how quickly the model reaches a stable state.
+Fewer cycles mean faster stabilization.
+As `maxNewSynapseCount` increases, the cycles to stabilize generally decrease.
+- **Test Duration (red)**: Measures the time taken for the model to run.
+Typically, fewer cycles result in shorter durations.
+Test duration corresponds closely to the number of cycles to stabilize.

 ### Dataset 1
 - **Sequences**:
   - **S1**: [1.0, 3.0, 5.0, 7.0, 9.0, 11.0, 13.0, 15.0, 8.0]